Due diligence reporting tool

 Do you subscribe to any e-transfer gateways?

-Yes, we’re members of Origo Options for pensions.
+Yes, we’re members of Origo Options for pensions which allows electronic transfer processing without the need for completing transfer paperwork.

-Yes, Bed and ISA functionality is available.
-This gives the user the option to sell assets from a client’s GIA and buy into their ISA in one transaction.
-Our trade-on-trade capability (https://www.nucleusfinancial.com/trade-on-trade) allows two Bed and ISAs to be keyed at the same time.
+Yes.
+This functionality gives the option to sell assets from a client’s GIA and buy into their Isa in one transaction.
+Our trade-on-trade capability allows two Bed and Isa transactions to be keyed at the same time on a joint general account which helps speed up the process.

-Can I apply a common model portfolio across all wrappers?
+Can I apply a model portfolio across all wrappers?

-Yes, each client wrapper account can be aligned to a common model portfolio when the account is first created, and on an ongoing basis.
+Yes, each client wrapper account can be aligned to a model portfolio at any time.

-Can I rebalance investments proportionately and easily online across all wrappers?
+Can I rebalance investments proportionately online across all wrappers?

-Yes, proportionate rebalancing can be scheduled to run on a date and period specified by the user or can be performed ad-hoc by selecting the 'Rebalance today' option.
-This can be applied across specific accounts or all client accounts using our bulk tool that can run thousands of transactions in a matter of minutes.
+Yes, proportionate rebalancing can be scheduled to run on a specified date and period, or on an ad-hoc basis, by selecting the 'rebalance today' option.
+This can be applied across selected or all client accounts using our bulk rebalancing tool.

-Do clients pay any additional charges to any of the wrapper providers that are deducted from money in the wrapper?
+Do clients pay any additional charges to the wrapper providers?

 The Nucleus offshore bond is subject to an account opening charge of £100 and an additional charge of 0.15%.